 1. Build hasn’t passed Beta App Review for external use

-Internal testers can use any build the moment it processes.
-External testers cannot — Beta App Review must approve the build first.
-Until then, your testers are added but the invite isn’t sent because there’s nothing for them to test.
+Internal testers can use any build the moment it finishes processing.
+External testers cannot — your first build for each new version is sent to Beta App Review and must be approved before external invites go out.
+Until then, your testers are added but nothing is sent, because there’s nothing for them to test.
+As of June 2026, that first-build review typically turns around in 1–2 days; subsequent builds of the same version usually skip full review and go live quickly.

 2. Group has testers but no build attached

-You created an external group, added testers, but never clicked ”+” to attach the build.
-The group is empty of builds; the invite system has nothing to send.
+You created an external group and added testers, but never clicked Add Builds to attach one.
+The group has no build, so the invite system has nothing to send — even if a build is Ready to Test elsewhere in the app.

 3. Tester mailbox filtered or rejected noreply@email.apple.com

-How to spot it: Ask the tester to search their entire inbox (not just inbox folder) for noreply@email.apple.com or TestFlight.
-If absent, the mailbox blocked it.
+How to spot it: Ask the tester to search their entire account (not just the Inbox folder) for noreply@email.apple.com or TestFlight, and to check the Promotions and Spam tabs specifically.
+If it’s nowhere, the mailbox blocked or buried it.

 5. External testers added to internal-only group

-You meant to add external testers but accidentally added them to the Internal Testing group (which requires the user to be in your Apple Developer team).
-The invite fails because non-team-members can’t be in an internal group.
+You meant to add external testers but added them to the Internal Testing group, which only accepts people who are members of your Apple Developer team (and have an App Store Connect role).
+The invite fails because non-team members can’t be internal testers.

 How to spot it: TestFlight → Internal Testing.
-If you see emails that aren’t your team members listed there, that’s the wrong group.
+If you see emails there that aren’t members of your developer team, that’s the wrong group — remove them and add them under External Testing instead.

 6. Tester’s Apple ID region doesn’t match the app’s available regions

-Your app is available in US/CA only.
-The tester’s Apple ID is registered in JP.
-The invite arrives but redemption fails because the app isn’t distributable to their region.
+Your app is available in US/CA only; the tester’s Apple Account is registered in JP.
+The invite (or public link) may arrive, but redemption fails because the app isn’t distributable to their region.

-How to spot it: App Store Connect → Pricing and Availability → check region list.
-Ask the tester to confirm their Apple ID’s country (Settings → Apple ID → top of screen → Region).
+How to spot it: App Store Connect → your app → Pricing and Availability → check the country/region list.
+Ask the tester to confirm their Apple Account country at Settings → [their name] → Media & Purchases → View Account → Country/Region.

 7. Email address has a typo or stale alias

-You typed tester@gmail.con instead of .com, or used a tester’s old email that’s deactivated.
-Apple’s UI doesn’t validate deliverability.
+You typed tester@gmail.con instead of .com, or used a tester’s old address that’s been deactivated.
+App Store Connect’s UI doesn’t validate deliverability — it accepts whatever you type.

-How to spot it: App Store Connect → External Testing → tester list.
-Re-read each email character by character.
+How to spot it: TestFlight → External Testing → your group → Testers.
+Re-read each email character by character, ideally by copy-pasting it back to the tester to confirm.

 Information to collect

-• The build’s Beta App Review status (Waiting / In Review / Ready to Test).
+- The build’s status (Waiting for Review / In Review / Ready to Test / Rejected).

-• The exact email addresses you added (copy-paste from App Store Connect).
+- The exact email addresses you added (copy them straight out of App Store Connect).

-• The Apple ID region of testers who report not receiving.
+- The Apple Account region of testers who report not receiving.

 Shortest path to fix